erkamkrs/web-scraping-crpytocurrencies/README.md

 ## Description
-A simple Web Scraping Project built for creating a CSV Data Table for Cryptocurrencies
+Web Scraping Project to Get Cryptocurrencies Data from CoinGecko.com using BeautifulSoup and Pandas
 ## Built With
 This project was built using these technologies
 - Python 3